Mahbub-Ferdous/Mahbub-Ferdous/README.md

 [![Dev.to](https://img.shields.io/badge/%20-Connect-black?color=222244&labelColor=000000&logo=dev.to&logoColor=f5f7fe)](https://dev.to/mahhbubferdous/)

 > ### Junior Devops Engineer <br />
-> ### Tech enthusiast, Devops & Cloud enthusiast, Problem solver, Passionate Engineer
+> ### Tech enthusiast, Devops & Cloud enthusiast, Passionate Engineer

 Passionate about building reliable, scalable infrastructure and automating everything.
 Associate level experienced with cloud computing like AWS, CI/CD pipelines with Jenkins & Gitlab, version control with with Git & Github, containerization with Docker, container-orchestration with Kubernetes, infrastructure as code with Terraform and monitoring tools like Prometheus, Grafana and CloudWatch.
 I love solving complex challenges and want to collaborating with teams to deliver seamless, efficient solutions and more complex infrastructure.